mootootwo/lox/part-1.md

 Shamefully, I put my player coordinates into the global scope so that they could be easily manipulated by the action functions.
 There is probably a better way of doing this.

 #### End Game Loop
-This is a part of the Python tutorial that happens when you close the python window, but
+This is a part of the Python tutorial that happens when you close the python window, but I don't know of a relevant way to implement similar for a browser tab.
+Something to learn later.

 ### Add Screen Refresh
 Simple interval timer on screen redraw